redrightreturning/Technical_and_UX_Writing/README.md

 ----
 ### What Else? 🌻

-I also work on ✨[Copywriting and Creative Strategy](https://www.elliotkg.com/)✨
+I also work on ✨[Copywriting & Creative Strategy](https://www.elliotkg.com/)✨ as well as ◻️[Illustration & Design](https://dribbble.com/ElliotKG)◼️

+While not writing I'm usually: 🌲🏃🧗🍵🧋🎨🥁🎹🎵🌲

 ### Contact 📧